prathimasvani/Olympics-Azure-DE/README.md

 Data is available in CSV format (athletes, medals, teams, etc.)

 **Data Ingestion – Azure Data Factory**

-You used Azure Data Factory (ADF) to build a pipeline.
+Used Azure Data Factory (ADF) to build a pipeline.
 It copies data from Kaggle (via GitHub or HTTP) into Azure.
 This is the Extract step in ETL

 Raw Data – **Azure Data Lake Storage Gen2**
 The raw CSV files are stored in ADLS Gen2 in a folder like /raw-data

 Transformation – **Azure Databricks**

 Used Azure Databricks with PySpark to

 Clean and process the data